Polka-pol/driver-crud-distance-calculation-system/docs/FIREBASE.md

 **⚠️ NOTE: Firebase integration is currently in development stage and not yet implemented in the production code.**

-This guide covers the planned Firebase setup for future real-time features, authentication, and push notifications.
+This guide covers the planned Firebase setup for future real-time features, authentication, and push notifications for the Driver CRUD Distance Calculation System.

 ## Firebase Services Used